Yahtzee: Maximum score

-The highest possible score without a Yahtzee bonus is 351, which is achieved with scoring a five-of-a-kind as a Yahtzee, 84 in the Upper Section (four-of-a-kind in each category), and 29 in each of 3 of a kind, 4 of a kind, and Chance.
+The highest possible score without a Yahtzee bonus is 351, which is achieved with scoring a five-of-a-kind as a Yahtzee (50), 84 in the Upper Section (four-of-a-kind in each category), and 29 in each of Three of a Kind, Four of a Kind, and Chance.
 The highest possible score without rolling a five-of-a-kind is 301.
-(In some sources, the technical high score when not taking a Yahtzee bonus is still the base 375 maximum, as described above.
-In that case, you would score your 50 point Yahtzee score as your last roll having scored all of your other 5-of-a-kind in various Upper and Lower boxes along the way.
-This is theoretical, however, as it's unlikely that anyone would score five sixes in the Chance box when the Yahtzee score was still open, e.g.)